basbaccarne/StoryButtons/README.md

     * 1mm perfect settings local laser: `power 50% - speed 0.8%`
 * The led ring holder, the sleeve and the bottom piece are 3D printed
   * 🧊 [Downloadable model in Fusion 360](https://a360.co/4kx6gfg)
+  * Use threaded inserts on the bottom of the ledring for mounting
 * With a custom PCB inside (see Parts list)
   <div align="left">
   <img src="img/schematic.png" width="400">